COLUMBIA, S.C. — The general election -- where the nation elects the next president, and state and local leaders -- is Tuesday, November 3, 2020.

 - Go to your county's voter registration office, click here for addresses.
-People will be able to vote absentee in-person in South Carolina no later than Monday, October 5th for the 2020 General (Presidential) Election.
+People can vote absentee in-person in South Carolina starting Monday, October 5th for the 2020 General (Presidential) Election.
 You may vote up until 5 p.m. on the day before the election.

 - Don't forget to bring your photo ID

 - Fill out the application.

 - Cast your ballot.

 Download and print the absentee application.
 Complete the printed application, sign the completed form and return the application to your county voter registration office as soon as possible by mail, fax, email or personal delivery.

 Call or email your county voter registration office and you will be mailed an application.
 Complete the printed application, sign the completed form and return the application to your county voter registration office as soon as possible by mail, fax, email or personal delivery.

 If you are relying on the Postal Service,